Asabeneh/30-Days-Of-React/10_React_Project_Folder_Structure/10_react_project_folder_structure.md

 4. Make a component of module and export it as named or default export
 5. Make a component or module and import it
 6. Change all the components you have to different folder structure

+## Exercises:Level 2

+1. Using the components we created so far make a simple portfolio.

 🎉 CONGRATULATIONS ! 🎉